ailequal/dotfiles/linux/README.md

 ### bootstrap.sh

 Launch the bootstrap.sh script, it will automatically install lots of useful packages.
-Otherwise, manually select which one you'd like to install (just delete or comment the relative lines).
+Otherwise, manually select which one you'd like to install (just delete or comment the unwanted lines).

 ```shell
 chmod +x ./bootstrap.sh && ./bootstrap.sh